TEDxAuckland/tedx-auckland-site/src/_posts/2019-08-18-an-interview-with-paul-wood---masculinity-nzs-prison-system-and-life-after-tedxauckland.md

   - our-news
 ---

 *TEDxAuckland speaker, Paul Wood took the stage in 2012 with his talk, 'What's Your Prison?'.
-Since then, it has gained a huge amount of attention connecting with people from all walks of life.
-7 years on, we met up with Paul to reminisce about the experience, talk about his life since then, and important societal issues. (read\_more)*
+Since then, Paul has gained a huge amount of attention connecting with people from all walks of life.
+7 years on, we met up with him to reminisce about the experience, his life since then, and important societal issues. (read\_more)*

 > How would you best describe your TEDx experience back in 2012?
 Why was it important to you?